10John01/symbeyond-reference-protocol/README.md

+The SYMBEYOND Reference Table Protocol lets any project—AI, open-source, or team—capture every important lesson, rule, and insight as a living table.
+It solves the continuity, drift, and onboarding problem for human and AI collaborators.
+Anyone can fork, start their own table, and make their work unlosable.

 How to Use the SYMBEYOND Reference Table Protocol Start here.
 Share this with anyone who forks, clones, or learns from your repo.